CRS Automotive

 In the meantime, Ottawa has raised that to $55,000 to increase the options a buyer can choose and still receive the rebate, but the price limit means the most popular electric car in Canada – the Tesla Model 3 – is not going to qualify.
 Among those that do qualify, 9 electric cars and 13 plug-in hybrids are eligible, including the second- and third-most popular electric cars, the Nissan Leaf and the Chevrolet Bolt.

-Filed Under: Car Brands, Carbon Tax, CRS Automotive, Electric Cars, Hamilton, Oakville, Ontario, CA, Total Cost of Ownership Tagged With: Canada, Car Battery, Car Engine, Carbon Emissions, Carbon Tax, Chevrolet, CRS Automotive, Diesel Vehicles, Electric Cars, Electric Vehicles, Fuel Economy, Gas Vehicles, Hamilton Ontario, Nissan, Oakville Ontario, Ontario, Tesla, Total Cost of Ownership
+Filed Under: Cambridge, ON, Car Brands, Carbon Tax, CRS Automotive, Electric Cars, Hamilton, Ontario, CA, Total Cost of Ownership Tagged With: Canada, Car Battery, Car Engine, Carbon Emissions, Carbon Tax, Chevrolet, CRS Automotive, Diesel Vehicles, Electric Cars, Electric Vehicles, Fuel Economy, Gas Vehicles, Hamilton Ontario, Nissan, Ontario, Tesla, Total Cost of Ownership

 Subscribe